 This program will support your development in meeting the expectations of the California Commission on Teacher Credentialing (CTC).

 Once you’ve completed the coursework, you’ll be well-positioned to earn your Master of Arts in Teaching or Master of Education.

-HNU offers the Logan Scholarship for students planning to teach in the public schools and a Catholic Educators Scholarship for students currently employed full-time at Catholic elementary or secondary schools.Learn more
+HNU offers the Logan Scholarship for students planning to become a public school teacher in California and a Catholic Educators Scholarship for students currently employed full-time at Catholic elementary or secondary schools.Learn more

 Numbers worth noting